roozy-io/idp/src/tutorials/extending-k8s.md

 cool! next stop, we will implement the actual controller logic for our ghost operator.

-## implementing the ghost operator logic, part 1 - PVC
+## 8. Implement the Ghost Operator Logic, Part 1 - PVC
 Before we start coding the ghost operator, we need to know what resources we need in order to deploy ghost to our cluster. let's consult the docker hub page for ghost. https://hub.docker.com/_/ghost

 As we would like to persist ghost data to a persistent volume, we can try to convert this docker command to a k8s deployment.